 Steps Following Terminal Startup When starting This happens The first time The setup wizard guides you through terminal configuration.
 A connection wizard lets you create an initial connection.
 The Connection Manager starts; you can start the connection you created and create other connections.
 After resetting to factory defaults in Terminal Properties The terminal restarts automatically.
 The setup wizard guides you through terminal configuration.
 A connection wizard lets you create an initial connection.
 The Connection Manager starts; you can start the connection you created or create other connections.
 After upgrading software The terminal restarts automatically.
 If connections exist, the Connection Manager starts; otherwise, a connection wizard lets you create an initial connection.
-After an upgrade failure The terminal restarts automatically or a message says that there was inadequate flash memory to upgrade software.
-For more information, see Upgrade Process on page 7 and Operating Software Is Not Upgraded on page 14.
+After an upgrade failure ■ The terminal restarts automatically or a message says that there was inadequate flash memory to upgrade software.
+For more information, see Upgrade Process on page 6 and Operating Software Is Not Upgraded on page 14.

 Steps Following Terminal Startup (continued) When starting This happens After software recovery The terminal restarts automatically.
 The setup wizard guides you through terminal configuration.
 A connection wizard lets you create an initial connection.
 The Connection Manager starts; you can start the connection you created or create other connections.
 Under normal conditions Normally, the Connection Manager starts when you restart a configured terminal that has connections defined.
 However, if the terminal has been configured to automatically start a connection, a Windows NT logon, Windows NT desktop, or application starts instead.
-See NCD ThinSTAR Connection Reference .
+See the section titled, Setting an Autostart Connection, in the NCD ThinSTAR Terminal User's Guide.